awsdocs/amazon-redshift-developer-guide/doc_source/data_sharing_intro.md

 # Overview of data sharing in Amazon Redshift<a name="data_sharing_intro"></a>

-With *data sharing*, you can share live data across Amazon Redshift clusters for read purposes with relative security and ease\.
+With *data sharing*, you can securely and easily share live data across Amazon Redshift clusters for read purposes\.

-For information about how to get started working with data sharing and how to manage datashares using the AWS Management Console, see [Getting started data sharing in Amazon Redshift](getting-started-datashare.md)\.
+For information about how to get started working with data sharing and manage datashares using the AWS Management Console, see [Getting started data sharing](getting-started-datashare.md)\.

 **Topics**
 + [Data sharing use cases for Amazon Redshift](use_cases.md)